How long leases can solve rental woes

 • If all goes well in the first year and parties agree, rental inspections can be reduced from two down to one per year.
 No more midnight grout-scrubbing sessions!

 Long lease terms are new to Canberra so not yet fully supported by the current tenancy legislation, but nobody at Independent Property Management is that easily daunted.

-“We came up with the necessary tribunal endorsements for clauses to support long leases if both parties agree”, explains Hannah.
+“We came up with the necessary tribunal endorsements for clauses to support long leases if both parties agree”, explains Monika.